-These lying games work so well because they require forming lots of purposeful questions, while the interrogated student is asked (and often fails) to pull off heroic acts of keeping a straight face.
+These lying games work so well in an English class because they require student to form purposeful questions, while the interrogated student is challenged to use their creativity as well as heroic acts of keeping a straight face.

 Before playing one of these games, you could set the students this question to discuss in pairs or threes.
 What are some ways of telling if someone is lying?
 It will add some tension and humour to the activity which follows.